Rokua

-The Rokua region, also known as the Rokuanvaara region is a region known for its moraine and dunes.
+The Rokua region, also known as the Rokuanvaara region, is a region known for its moraine and dunes.
 The region covers parts of the municipalities of Muhos, Utajärvi and Vaala in the province of Oulu in Finland.

 The Rokuanvaara formation was formed at the end of the Wisconsin glaciation period, when fine-grain soil was washed into the region by melting waters.
 In 1956 the Rokua National Park was established to protect and to preserve the region.

-The area is a popular resort among cottagers and sorts people alike.
+The area is a popular resort among cottagers and sports people alike.
 The largest fitness center in Northern Finland, Rokua Fitness Center, is located in the Rokua region.
 There are also several rental cottages, as well as Hotel Rokuanhovi.
-The Narrow gauge Rokua railway connects the hotel and the fitness center.
+The narrow-gauge Rokua railway connects the hotel and the fitness center.